-4. A lot of companies use data from both internal and internal sources.
+4. A lot of companies use data from both internal and external sources.
 Have you faced any problems while trying to integrate a new external data source into the existing company’s infrastructures?
 How did you solve these problems?

 How to Answer

 External data often comes from sources using different data formats and systems.
 Obviously, that may cause a series of issues when importing this data into the company’s data systems.
 As a data architect, you have to make sure the data format is readable and ready-to-use, before storing it in the data warehouse.
 With this question, hiring managers want to assess your problem-solving skills when faced with external data integration challenges.
 So, try to provide an answer that will demonstrate how you address such issues.